Rapptz/discord.py/docs/api.rst

 .. function:: on_thread_update(before, after)

     Called whenever a thread is updated.
+If the thread could not be found in the internal cache this event will not be called.
+    Threads will not be in the cache if they are archived.

+    If you need this information use :func:`on_raw_thread_update` instead.

     This requires :attr:`Intents.guilds` to be enabled.